Richard Carrión: 2013 Candidacy for IOC President

 On May 22, 2013, Carrión confirmed that he would run for president of the IOC.
 At the 125th IOC Session in Buenos Aires, Carrión secured 29 votes in the final round of voting, but lost the election to Thomas Bach.

+FIBA

+Carrión is a current member of the FIBA Central Board, the highest executive body of FIBA.

 Personal life

-Richard Carrión is currently married to Isabella Heseltine.
+Carrión is currently married to Isabella Heseltine.
 He was previously married to Conxita Viñamata Martorell, with whom he had a son, Rafael Luis.
-Carrión has 4 children from his first marriage, Io Ana, Richard, Ceciliana and Ana Sofía.
+Carrión has 4 children from his first marriage, Io Ana: Richard Jr., Ceciliana and Ana Sofía.
 Carrión is the cousin of Puerto Rican actress and radio talk show host Camille Carrión.